AshiqueImran/travelGuide/README.md

   - payment system (for now only [bKash](https://www.bkash.com/) available)

 ## How it works
-  -connects to google maps
+  - connects to google maps
-  -uses api of [wunderground](https://www.wunderground.com/) for weather updates -uses voice serives
+  - uses api of [wunderground](https://www.wunderground.com/) for weather updates
+  - uses voice serives

 ## Technology Used
  - [Bootstrap](https://getbootstrap.com/)